The Sticky Success Story of Post-it Notes: How a Failed Experiment Became a Global Phenomenon

 The Struggle for Acceptance

-However, Fry and Silver didn’t give up.
-They believed in the product’s potential and worked tirelessly to demonstrate its usefulness.
-They began distributing samples within 3M offices, and employees quickly became hooked.
-The sticky notes were perfect for leaving reminders, sharing quick messages, and organizing tasks.
+However, Fry and Silver refused to give up.
+They believed in the potential of the product, which they worked tirelessly to demonstrate.
+They started giving away samples within the 3M offices, and the employees quickly fell in love.
+Sticky notes were perfect for reminders, short messages, and organizing tasks.

 The “Boise Blitz” Strategy

-To prove the product’s market viability, 3M launched a test campaign in 1977 called the “Boise Blitz.”
-They flooded the city of Boise, Idaho, with free samples of Post-it Notes and waited to see how people would respond.
-The results were overwhelming.
-Once people experienced the convenience of the product, they couldn’t imagine life without it.
+The test market was feasible for the product, so 3M went ahead with a test marketing campaign called the “Boise Blitz,” in 1977.
+They blitzed Boise, Idaho, with free samples of the Post-it Notes and waited to see what would happen.
+The results were overwhelmingly positive.
+The moment people used the product, they could not imagine life without it.

 This successful test campaign convinced 3M to roll out Post-it Notes nationally in 1980.
 Within a year, they became one of the company’s best-selling products.